oktoseek/oktoscript/README.md

 > *"Knowledge must be shared between people so that we can create solutions we could never imagine."*
 >
 > — **OktoSeek AI**

+### 🎯 Design Principles

+OktoScript is built on the principle that AI development should be:

+1. **Declarative** - Describe what you want, not how to do it
+2. **Self-aware** - Models can monitor and adjust themselves
+3. **Safe** - Built-in guards against harmful outputs
+4. **Adaptive** - Automatic optimization and exploration
+5. **Transparent** - Clear, readable configuration files
+6. **Powerful** - Complex capabilities with simple syntax

+The language evolves to support increasingly sophisticated AI behaviors while maintaining its core simplicity.

 ---